 Radcliffe on Trent School Register

-William was living on Victoria Street, Radcliffe on Trent with parents Samuel and Elizabeth and was described as Cyril William.
+Age three living on Victoria Street, Radcliffe on Trent with father Samuel, twenty-eight, mother Elizabeth, thirty, and was described as Cyril William in the census.
 His father was a bricklayer.
-His grandparents were William Vickerstaff (born circa 1845) and Eliza (born circa 1851).
-His grandfather was a builder.
+His grandparents were William Vickerstaff (born circa 1845), a builder and Eliza (born circa 1851).

 Service Number: 280626; previous number 1680